Breast Augmentation FAQ

 How long do breast implants last?

 Breast implants can last 10 or more years, but they are not considered permanent.
 Depending on your age when you get breast augmentation, you should plan on undergoing at least one breast implant revision procedure to either replace or remove your implants.
 Many women consider getting newer implants before their current implants wear out.
-Breasts will also change with pregnancy, with breast-feeding, with weight changes and with the aging process.Back to Top
+Breasts will also change with pregnancy, breastfeeding, weight changes, and the natural aging process.Back to Top